The church's fight and victory in temptation, 1-5. The church glories in Christ, 6-11.

 1 [Lady:] By night on my bed I sought him whom my soul loves.
 I sought him, but I did not find him.

-3 The watchmen who go about the city found me, to whom I said, "Did you see him whom my soul loves?"
+3 The watchmen who go throughout the city found me, to whom I said, "Did you see him whom my soul loves?"

 4 It was but a little that I passed from them, but I found him whom my soul loves.
 I held him and would not let him go until I had brought him into my mother's house and into the chamber of her who conceived me.

 5 I charge you, O daughters of Jerusalem, by the roes and by the hinds of the field, that you do not stir up or awake my love until he pleases.

 6 Who is this who comes out of the wilderness like pillars of smoke, perfumed with myrrh and frankincense, with all powders of the merchant?

 7 Behold his bed, which is Solomon's.
 Sixty valiant men are around it, of the valiant of Israel.

 8 They all hold swords, being expert in war.
 Every man has his sword upon his thigh because of fear in the night.

 9 King Solomon made himself a chariot of the wood of Lebanon.

 10 He made its pillars of silver, its back of gold, its seat of purple, its midst being covered with love from the daughters of Jerusalem.

 11 Go forth, O daughters of Zion, and behold king Solomon with the crown with which his mother crowned him in the day of his espousals and in the day of the gladness of his heart.